AliAshoori/paymentgateway-exercise/README.md

  Note: For the first run, it may take a few seconds as it needs to provision the database on your `local` server.
  ## Bank simulator
- The `infrastructure` layer contains a set of mock services that pretend to be a bank API and mocks out various responses each time according to some confitions.
+ The `infrastructure` layer contains a set of mock services that pretend to be a bank API and mocks out various responses each time according to some conditions.
 Read more on this in the assumption section below.
  ## Assumptions
  1. There a set of services in the `infrastructure` pretending to be the acquiring bank mocking out different responses according to the value of the amount property.
 Three different conditions have been considered for this:
     - Normal Scenrario - wherein the `amount` value must be less than `1000`